David Carle: Career

 In the 2018–19 season, Carle led Denver to the 2019 Frozen Four in his first season as head coach.

 In 2021–22 season, he led the team into the 2022 Frozen Four as a first seed (fourth overall), where they defeated Minnesota State 5–1.

 In 2022–23 season, Carle led Denver to a 30-win season, and the Penrose Cup as National Collegiate Hockey Conference (NCHC) regular season champions.
 He was also selected to coach the U.S. national junior team at the 2024 World Junior Championship in Sweden.
 He led the U.S. to its sixth World Junior Championship gold medal, where they defeated Sweden 6–2.

 In 2023–24 season, he led Denver to its record-breaking 10th national championship in the 2024 Frozen Four as a first seed (third overall), where they defeated Boston College 2–0.
 He was again selected to coach the U.S. national junior team at the 2025 World Junior Championship in Ottawa, Ontario, Canada, where he led the U.S. to its seventh World Junior Championship gold.
 The U.S. defeated Finland 4–3 in overtime to win back-to-back World Junior Championships for the first time in the country's history.

+In the 2025-26 season, he led Denver to a national championship win in the 2026 Frozen Four.
+This marked the program's 11th men's ice hockey championship.